-- 1. When adding the plug-in to the existing WinPE ISO, unpack all files of your WinPE ISO to a separate folder on the hard disk. - 2.
-Start the Bootable Media Builder either from the management console, by selecting Tools > Create Bootable Media, or as a separate component. - 3.
+- 1. Start the Bootable Media Builder either from the management console, by selecting Tools > Create Bootable Media, or as a separate component. - 2.
+Select Bootable media type: Windows PE. - 3.
+Select Create WinPE automatically. - [Optional] To create a 64-bit bootable media, select the Create x64 media check box, if available.
+A 64-bit media is required to boot a machine that uses Unified Extensible Firmware Interface (UEFI). - 5.
 If Agent for Windows is not installed on the machine, specify the license key or the license server with licenses.
 The licenses will not get assigned or reassigned.
 They determine which functionality to enable for the created media.
 Without a license, you can create media only for recovery from the cloud storage.